Expressions¶

 Expression

-()¶ Returns the rhs expression equal to this lhs expression.
+Returns the RHS expression equal to this LHS expression in the associated model.

 Name